munish-hcl-technologies/wknd-muzik/README.md

 	20	Title

 	Template used
 	There is only one Editable template used named "Content Page".
-	In case same is not appearing while creating page.
-You need to add following configuration in the root page properties of wknd-muzik site.
-	/conf/wknd-muzik/settings/wcm/templates/.*

 	List of Pages Created - All Pages in the Navigation have been created But active pages are as per the shared Design 1 Home